Lampro-Mellon/LM-RISCV-DV/README.md

 ├── integrated_cores
 ├── integration_files
 │   └── SweRV_EH1
+│   │   ├── directed_tests
+│   │   ├── google_riscv_dv
+│   │   ├── riscv_dv_extension
+│   │   ├── snapshots
+│   │   ├── testbench
+│   │   ├── yaml
+│   │   ├── cover.cfg
+│   │   ├── Makefile
+│   │   ├── sim.py
+│   │   ├── SweRV_EH1_flist.f
+│   │   └── waves.tcl
+│   └── SiFive_E21
 │       ├── directed_tests
 │       ├── google_riscv_dv
 │       ├── riscv_dv_extension
-│       ├── snapshots
+│       ├── bsp
 │       ├── testbench
 │       ├── yaml
+│       ├── SiFive_Insight
-│       ├── cover.cfg
+│       ├── SiFive_Insight.F
 │       ├── Makefile
 │       ├── sim.py
+│       ├── Top.f
-│       ├── SweRV_EH1_flist.f
+│       ├── Testbench.f
 │       └── waves.tcl
 └── scripts
     ├── core_integrate.sh
+    ├── e21_core_integrate.sh
     └── toolchain_paths.sh
 ```

 ### [cores](./cores)/

 This directory is a place holder which will contain the cores in their original source forms cloned from their sites.
 Currently, LM RISC-V DV has been set up and tested for SweRV EH-1 core from Western Digital.
 When the cores are cloned, they will be checked out to the most recent versions which have been tested in this environment.
+For SiFive E21 core, please download it from SiFive website and rename the folder as SiFive_E21.

 ### [docs](./docs)/